SohaibSajid56/Metal-Slug-Part-1/README.md

-# 🎮 Metal Slug (C++ - Procedural Version)
+# 🎮 Metal Slug (C++ with Raylib - Procedural Version)

-This is the **first version** of my custom-made **Metal Slug** game clone, built entirely using **C++** and the **raylib** graphics library — without using Object-Oriented Programming.
+This is the **first version** of my custom-made **Metal Slug** game clone, built entirely using **C++** and the **raylib** graphics library — without using any Object-Oriented Programming.
-It demonstrates the use of **core programming fundamentals (PF concepts)** like loops, conditionals, arrays, and functions to build a working 2D action game.
+It demonstrates how a complete 2D shooting game can be made using only **Programming Fundamentals (PF concepts)** such as loops, functions, structs, and arrays.

 ---

-## 🧩 Project Overview
+## 🧩 Overview

-This version of the game focuses on implementing **game logic procedurally** — everything from player movement and enemy spawning to shooting mechanics and collision detection is handled using **functions and global variables** instead of classes or objects.
+In this version, everything — from player controls and enemy spawning to shooting and collision detection — is implemented using **procedural logic**.
+There are **no classes or objects**; instead, the game is built through functions, global variables, and simple data structures.

-The goal of this phase was to:
+The goal of this stage was to:
-- Understand how to structure a game loop.
+- Build a playable Metal Slug-style game from scratch using raylib.
-- Learn how rendering, input handling, and updates work together.
+- Learn how to design a **game loop**, handle **input**, and draw **sprites** on screen.
-- Build a playable and enjoyable 2D game using only PF concepts.
+- Understand how each subsystem (player, enemies, bullets) interacts before applying OOP.

 ---

 ## ⚙️ Features

-- **Player Movement**
+- 🧍 **Player Controls**
-  - Move left and right using arrow keys.
+  - Move left and right with arrow keys.
-  - Jump using the spacebar.
+  - Jump with spacebar.

-- **Shooting Mechanism**
-  - Fire bullets using a single key (e.g., `Z`).
+  - Shoot bullets using `Z`.

-  - Bullet direction and speed controlled via simple vectors.
+- 💥 **Enemy System**
+  - Enemies spawn automatically at intervals.
+  - Enemies move toward the player.
+  - When hit by bullets, enemies are destroyed.

-- **Enemies**
+- 🔫 **Shooting Mechanics**
-  - Basic enemy spawning and movement logic.
-  - Enemies get destroyed when hit by player bullets.
+  - Bullets fired by the player move across the screen.
+  - Collision detection with enemies using simple bounding boxes.

-- **Collision Detection**
+- 🧮 **Collision Detection**
-  - Simple bounding-box (rectangular) collision checks between bullets, player, and enemies.
+  - Uses rectangular overlap checks between bullets and enemies.

-- **Menu and Difficulty Selection**
+- 🕹️ **Game Menu**
-  - Basic main menu using `DrawText()`.
+  - Basic text-based main menu built with `DrawText()`.
-  - User can select difficulty level: Easy, Normal, or Hard (changes enemy speed/spawn rate).
+  - Includes difficulty selection (Easy, Normal, Hard).

 ---